-Parent members of the IEP team contribute valuable information and support to families who request their attendance at an IEP meeting.
-Parent members participate in discussions about:
+Parent Members contribute valuable information and support to families who request their attendance at an IEP meeting.
+Parent Members participate in discussions about:

 - Eligibility for special education services